1978 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The size and location of the clip significantly affect value.
 Larger clips that remove 10% or more of the coin’s area typically command higher premiums than smaller ones.
 Clips that affect the date or mint mark reduce value because they make authentication more difficult.

 The clip’s shape also matters to collectors.
 Straight clips, which are less common than curved clips, often bring stronger prices.
-According to available market data, minor clips can sell for around $5, while mint state examples with more prominent clips can reach $30 or more depending on the clip’s size and visual impact.
+Minor clips typically sell for around $5, while mint state examples with more prominent clips can reach $30 or more depending on size and visual impact.

 2. Die Cud Errors